w3bdesign/dfweb-v2/README.md

 Second version of my portfolio website with Gatsby instead of plain HTML and Javascript.

+100% handcoded from scratch.
+Nothing is copied or pasted from anywhere.

 Uses a remote GraphQL API for fetching portfolio projects.

 Uses Tailwind CSS for styling.